/**

 If the service configuration includes

-, you can optionally use
+* HealthCheckCustomConfig, you can optionally use

-to specify the initial status of the custom
+* AWS_INIT_HEALTH_STATUS to specify the initial status of the custom

-* health check, HEALTHY
+* health check, HEALTHY or UNHEALTHY.
+If you don't

-* specify a value for AWS_INIT_HEALTH_STATUS
+* specify a value for AWS_INIT_HEALTH_STATUS, the initial status is

-* HEALTHY
+* HEALTHY.

 If the

-* service configuration includes a CNAME
+* service configuration includes a CNAME record, the domain name that

 * you want Route 53 to return in response to DNS queries (for example,

-* example.com
+* example.com).

 This value is required if the service

-includes settings for an CNAME
+* specified by ServiceId includes settings for an CNAME

 * record.